ThierryBachmann/ProtoMusicRun/README.md

 Beyond the musical system, this demo includes several essential components of a functional game:
 - Gamepad support
 - Touchscreen-friendly controls
-- Algorithmic terrain generation
+- Terrain editor + algorithmic generator (POC level !)
-- Integration with Firebase Leaderboards
+- Integration with Firebase Leaderboards  (Hall Of Fame)
 - Example levels built with simple terrain and minimal visuals

 ---